CaptainJKoB/IDiT/README.md

-# ImgEdit
+# Idit
-HTML5 Image editor
+Simple HTML5 Image editor for your needs :-)